 Acknowledging the Commission's will to avoid the use of "class actions", a better option would have been to keep "collective redress" or "collective actions".
 This is essentially because revising the Injunctions Directive entails expanding the scope of the instrument and introducing a whole new mechanism.
-A change of name would have better reflected the Directive's content269.
-In the same way as in the Proposal270, "collective redress" in the Recommendation encompassed two types of remedies: the "injunctive collective redress" and the "compensatory collective redress"271.
+A change of name would have better reflected the Directive's content.
+In the same way as in the Proposal, "collective redress" in the Recommendation encompassed two types of remedies: the "injunctive collective redress" and the "compensatory collective redress".
 These two devices were dissociated until then, as was the case in the Injunctions Directive, which seeks only for cessation or prohibition of infringements.
-Thus, the introduction of an action embracing both types of collective redress within its framework constitutes an important benchmark of the Recommendation.
-It also constitutes a first rapprochement with the Anglo-Saxon system of the class actions.
+Thus, the introduction of

-271 Recom.
+Recom.
 II, 3 (a).